 Hemos llegado a sospechar de ella (We’ve come to suspect her).

 Meterse is the reflexive form of meter which means to put which reflexively translates as something like to go in.
 The word is etymologically related to the English verb mete which is sparingly used these days.
 The periphrasis in question thus translates into something like to get into doing something which makes perfect sense.
 If you switch the infinitive with a noun, more specifically the name of a profession, you can also translate this as to get a job as.

-Se metió a pintar todas las paredes de la casa (He started painting o to paint the whole house).
+Se metió a pintar todas las paredes de la casa (He started painting the whole house).

 Me metí a recoger esos calabazas (I got started picking those pumpkins).

 13. Ponerse a + Infinitive